 Not all podcast networks have caught onto this trend or they just don’t have the raw talent on their rosters to cater to this uptick in engagement among female podcast listeners.
 The ThoughtLeaders platform recently released a feature allowing us to analyze entire podcast networks and what they deliver in terms of content niches they specialize in and missing out on a major share in the marketplace.

 From a podcast network standpoint, take iHeart media, for example, they currently operate 16% of the total podcasts in this specific space - the next largest network, PodcastOne, ranks in at 7%.
-What's interesting is the large amount of independently owned and operated podcasts that ThoughtLeaders is tracking that DONT YET HAVE A NETWORK PARTNER.
+What's interesting is the large amount of independently owned and operated podcasts (like the one I'm starting) that ThoughtLeaders is tracking that DONT YET HAVE A NETWORK PARTNER.
 This presents a massive opportunity to podcast networks that either want to attract more female audiences, the brands that want to promote this type of content as part of their marketing strategies, or the existing network monsters in the space that want a complete take-over.

 On the other hand, existing podcast networks all have their niche.
 Take Locked on Podcast Network, for example, they focus on anything and everything related to sports.
 When you search for the keywords mentioned about you’ll see there is 0 coverage on these topics.